 The 3 modes: none, testing, enforce

-The policy modes are designed for staged rollout. none effectively disables enforcement. testing publishes the policy while giving operators room to observe failures. enforce is the point where senders are expected to treat policy violations as delivery-blocking problems rather than best-effort warnings.
+The policy modes are designed for staged rollout. none effectively disables enforcement. testing publishes the policy while giving operators room to observe failures. is the point where senders are expected to treat policy violations as delivery-blocking problems rather than best-effort warnings.

 As with DMARC, the operational challenge is not switching the mode.
 It is making sure the real MX and certificate posture can support the stricter mode first.